© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Motte and Bailey castle and site of a bishops' palace is a scheduled monument protected by Historic England under reference 1020719.
 View the official record →

-Motte and Bailey castle and site of a bishops' palace is a scheduled ancient monument in Yorkshire comprising the earthwork remains of both a Norman motte and bailey fortification and the archaeological traces of an associated episcopal residence.
+The Motte and Bailey castle and site of a bishops' palace in Yorkshire is a monument of considerable significance combining Norman defensive architecture with ecclesiastical occupation.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020719.

 Motte and Bailey castle and site of a bishops' palace is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020719.